Skip to main content

 A Project WET certification workshop aimed at K-12 teachers, cooperative extension agents and students who are studying to become teachers will kick off the week on Saturday, Oct.
 7, at Raven Run Nature Sanctuary in Lexington.

-"Fostering Dialogue and Collaboration on Climate Change," a symposium built
+"Fostering Dialogue and Collaboration on Climate Change," a

 By Kristie Colon